SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/FirstContact/FirstContactShrunk.md

 will create a button _presenter_ and not a button _widget_, which Spec will take care by itself.
 We do not use `newButtonPresenter` to get an API easier to use.

 !!note **Do not** call `new` to instantiate a widget that is part of your UI.
 An alternative way to instantiate widgets is to use the message `instantiate:` with a presenter's class as argument.
-For example `screen := self instantiate: SpLabelPresenter.`.
+For example `screen := self instantiate: SpLabelPresenter`.
 This allows one to instantiate standard and non-standard widgets.

 #### Presenter configuration